Information On 3rd and 4th Degree Tears

 • Wear breathable materials, like cotton and disposable briefs, and avoid tight clothing.

-• Begin doing your pelvic floor exercises as soon as you can after the birth this will increase the blood supply and help with healing.
+• Begin doing your pelvic floor exercises as soon as you can after birth this strengthens the muscles around the vagina and anus and help healing.

 • Ensure you are comfortable when sitting to feed your baby, you may find it more comfortable feeding on your side.